Gazelle (1854 sidewheeler): Destruction

-On April 8, 1854, at 6:30 a.m., Gazelle had come over to Canemah from the long wharf built above the Falls on the western side of the river above Linn City, sometimes called the "basin".
+On April 8, 1854, at 6:30 a.m., Gazelle had come over to Canemah from the long wharf built above the falls on the western side of the river above Linn City, sometimes called the "basin".

-This was to be the steamer's first regular run after the trip up river where she'd attempted to assist the Oregon.
+This was to be the steamer's first regular run after the trip up river where she had attempted to assist the Oregon.
 That morning, bound for Corvallis.
 Gazelle had been at the Canemah dock for about ten minutes.
 To make a speedy departure, the engineer had tied down the safety valve to build up steam.

 According to contemporaneous reports, the chief engineer, Tonie (or Toner), had run Gazelle across the river, and stopped briefly alongside the steamer Wallamet to take on freight.
 Wallamet was then under command of Capt.
-Charles H. Bennett (1811-1855), whose crew was just then preparing for breakfast.
+Charles H. Bennett (1811–1855), whose crew was just then preparing for breakfast.

 On board Gazelle, the steam was "howling from escape pipe with a deafening roar."
 The chief engineer then moved Gazelle further on to the Willamette Company's wharf-boat, where he stopped the steamer, and then himself disembarked on to the wharf-boat.
 According to one source, the chief engineer took off running.
 The wharf-boat was either "a few rods" or 100 yards upriver from where the Willamet lay.

 About one minute later, at about 6:40 a.m. both boilers exploded on Gazelle.
 Captain Bennett on board Wallamet exclaimed: "My God, the Gazelle has blown up — man your small boats."
 This order was just in time, as already people blown off Gazelle were starting to float downriver towards the falls.
 About 60 people had been on board Gazelle.
 At least twenty peopleMills gives the casualties as twenty-eight killed. were instantly killed, and almost everyone else was injured, including four people who died later.

 Pieces of bodies were blown in all directions, including into the river and on to the shore, but most of the persons killed were found on the forward deck.
 David D. Page, chief superintendent of the company, was killed; his head "dashed to pieces", he could only be identified by his clothing.
 All the machinery, partitions and furniture had been blown off the main deck.
-The upper deck had been blown completely away as far was the wheelhouse, and the captain's cabin and clerk's office had been lifted off the deck and moved two feet forward.
+The upper deck had been blown completely away as far as the wheelhouse, and the captain's cabin and clerk's office had been lifted off the deck and moved two feet forward.
 Most of the boilers were completely missing, and part of one, along with the smoke stack, was said to have been seen flying nearly across the river.